 But here are the rules of the contract that makes a Jew a Jew:

+- There isn’t a Jew who perfectly fulfills his or her end of the Torah’s bargain.
+Some fall very, very short.
+A few may have entirely lost the knowledge that there is a contract.
 However, history shows that the descendants of Jews who don’t claim their inheritance more than likely will not be Jews within a few generations.
 We know it in our bones, even if we want to deny history.
 The 2013 Pew Study proved it again for our generation:

 “Jewish adults who have only one Jewish parent are much more likely than the offspring of two Jewish parents to describe themselves, religiously, as atheist, agnostic or nothing in particular.
 In that sense, intermarriage may be seen as weakening the religious identity of Jews in America.”